shannon-vaz/langchain-tutorial/README.md

 - Python 3.11+
 - Pipenv
-- VScode IDE + Python extensions
 - API key from OpenAI
+- VScode IDE + Python extensions (for development)

 ## How to run